 If booking with a CraftCourses voucher for part or all of the course fee, please fill in the contact form above or telephone us.
 Your voucher code must be provided at the point of booking.

 What's included in the price?

 The course fee covers instruction and all materials.

 A £10.00 non-refundable deposit will be required on booking.

 All of the workshops are provided in my home studio.
-I keep the class sizes small so that I can provide individual instruction.
+I prefer to teach one to one workshops only so that I can provide individual instruction.

 A most informative day, with a surprising range of information covered.
 I was able to ask Paivi a stream of questions, which really added to my understanding.
 We spent about half the time warping a table loom, ironing out mistakes which it is easy to make, which will stand me in good stead in practice, and the remaining half trying out different patterns (which I had expected to be really difficult for a beginner like me).
 All in all, it made me feel not such a total beginner but that "this is possible for me to get started and do."
 Thank you Paivi.